anhar421/Portfolio/Airline Safety Project/README MA Executive Summary.md

 # Model Airlines Airline Safety
 ## Executive Summary

-This is a Powerpoint presentation geared towards executives at Model Airlines to help communicate information about the airline industry as a whole as well as Model Airlines.
+The issue of airline safety for both the airline industry as a whole and Model Airlines specifically is important for executives to understand in order to make important decisions.
+This presentation was developed to communicate the current issues and successes that Model Airlines is experiencing.

 *Note that there are both PPTX and PDF files available.